anjaliabhilashcv/mindvault-personal-gemini-journal/README.md

 ## 1. Project Overview

-**MindVault** is an enterprise-grade personal journaling sanctuary built on Google Cloud.
-It combines the privacy of encrypted personal journaling with the analytical depth of Google Gemini models.
+**MindVault** is a production-ready personal journaling platform built on Google Cloud.
+It combines the privacy of authenticated, UID-isolated personal journaling with the analytical depth of Google Gemini models.

 In MindVault:
 - **Authentication**: Google Sign-In powered by Firebase Authentication.
 - **Data Isolation**: Persistent storage in Cloud Firestore where each user's data is strictly partitioned by their authenticated Firebase UID (`users/{uid}/*`).
 - **AI Intelligence**: Genuine multi-turn conversations and journal analysis powered by the Gemini API via a secure Express server-side proxy—ensuring **zero API keys or secrets are ever exposed to the client bundle**.
-- **Original Phase 3 Feature**: The **Personal Reflection Dashboard**, an analytics engine that synthesizes recurring themes, longitudinal growth trends, and weekly AI reflections computed exclusively from the authenticated user's private journal entries.
+- **Original Feature**: The **Personal Reflection Dashboard**, an analytics engine that synthesizes recurring themes, longitudinal growth trends, and weekly AI reflections computed exclusively from the authenticated user's private journal entries.

 ---